 A benefit period begins the day you go into a skilled nursing facility.
 The benefit period will accumulate one day for each day you are an inpatient at a SNF.
 The benefit period ends when you haven't received any inpatient skilled care in a SNF for 60 days in a row.
-If you go into a skilled nursing facility after one benefit period has ended, a new benefit period begins.
+If you go into a skilled

+- Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.

-below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
+Generally, you will get your SNF care from network facilities.
+However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.